WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/index.md

 Contains a Meadow.Hardware.UartChannelInfochannel called: UART4_TX.
 ```

-With these [`IChannelInfo`](xref:Meadow.Hardware.IChannelInfo) objects, the IO is also self-documenting, and you can see what kind of ports are available from each pin without having to refer to the IO pinout diagram.
+With these `IChannelInfo` objects, the IO is also self-documenting, and you can see what kind of ports are available from each pin without having to refer to the IO pinout diagram.

 ### Creating Ports

-When interacting with peripherals, the actual control and interaction happens via @"Meadow.Hardware.IPort" objects, which are typically created via the device from one or more pins:
+When interacting with peripherals, the actual control and interaction happens via `IPort` objects, which are typically created via the device from one or more pins:

 ```csharp
 IDigitalOutputPort redLED = Device.CreateDigitalOutputPort(Device.Pins.OnboardLedRed);